Industry in Tianjin: The establishment of private capital enterprises

-Compared to foreign capital enterprises, private capital enterprises in Tianjin was lagged behind.
-Yilaimu Machine Mill, established by Zhu Qi'ang in 1878, symbolized the beginning of private capital enterprises in Tianjin.before 1900, the annual income of Yilaimu Machine Mill was 6,000 to 7,000 liang.
+Compared to foreign capital enterprises, private capital enterprises in Tianjin was lagging behind.
+Yilaimu Machine Mill, established by Zhu Qi'ang in 1878, symbolized the beginning of private capital enterprises in Tianjin.
+Before 1900, the annual income of Yilaimu Machine Mill was 6,000 to 7,000 liang.
 Thereafter, private capital was continuously invested in and few mills were established, which could still sustain an income of 6,000 to 7,000 liang per mill per year.
 This proved that Yilaimu was in a rapidly expanding market.
-Although there is lack of historical record, it has been proved that among these newly established machine mills during 1990's were three that had been recorded: Dalaisheng Machine Mill, Tianlihe Machine Mill and South Gate Ruichenghe Machine Mill.
+Although there is lack of historical record, it has been proved that among these newly established machine mills during the 1990s were three that had been recorded: Dalaisheng Machine Mill, Tianlihe Machine Mill and South Gate Ruichenghe Machine Mill.

 Daide Machine Factory, established by a Cantonese merchant Luo Sanyou in 1884, was the first private capital ironworks in Tianjin.
 In the aspects of machine manufacturing, Tianjin also had Wanshun Ironworks which was established in the British concession in Tientsin in 1886.
 Besides, Taide and Wanshun were all located in Taku Road area (also Dagu Road today) that is near the concessions in Tianjin.
-In the beginning of the 20th century, there is also an ironworks named Zhichang.
-Therefore, this had been keeping its pace with the development of concessions in Tianjin, and the Taku Road was the birthplace of Tianjin early private capital machine manufacturing.
+In the beginning of the 20th century, there also existed an ironworks named Zhichang.
+Therefore, the industry was keeping its pace with the development of concessions in Tianjin, and the Taku Road was the birthplace of Tianjin early private capital machine manufacturing.
 In addition to above, early private capital machine processing industries include Jinjucheng Ironworks which was built in 1897 in Santiaoshi Road.
 Other industries, such as Tianjin Water Supply Company in 1886, Beiyang Cashmere Factory in 1897, and Beiyang Tannery in 1898, were all sponsored by a famous comprador Wu Kuiding.
 These companies were the earliest in the peer companies in Tianjin and even in the Northern part of China.

-There were over 30 enterprises in the initial stage of Tianjin modern industry among them were 19 foreign enterprises.
+There were over 30 enterprises in the initial stage of Tianjin modern industry, among them were 19 foreign enterprises.
 In other 17 private industries, 6 of them were government-supervised or government-supervised and merchant-managed.
-These 6 enterprises were mostly related to military services, although they were government-supervised and merchant-managed in nature, they were controlled by the government.
+These 6 enterprises were mostly related to military services, although they were government-supervised and merchant-managed in nature, in reality they were controlled by the government.
 Private enterprises had later investment, smaller scale and fewer types.
-In Tianjin, early modern industries were specialized in military industry, and were large-scale, and they ranked top in China in many fields and were equipped with pioneering value.
-For instance, the first modern powder mill in China-- the eastern department of Tianjin Machine Factory; China's first industrial technology school--Beiyang Telegraph School;First autonomous standard railway and first telegraph circuit--“Beitang—Taku—Tianjin”military telegraph circuit;the first shipyard in North China, etc. All these are closely related to Tianjin.
+In Tianjin, early modern industries were specialized in military industry, and were large-scale, and they ranked highly in China in many fields and were equipped with pioneering value.
+For instance, the first modern powder mill in China — the eastern department of Tianjin Machine Factory; China's first industrial technology school — Beiyang Telegraph School; the first autonomous standard railway and first telegraph circuit — “Beitang-Taku-Tianjin” military telegraph circuit; the first shipyard in North China, etc. All these are closely related to Tianjin.